Daniil Orain: Career

 A video was then posted in March 2024, and the channel was renamed to "Archives of 1420 by Daniil Orain".
-In May 2024, it was suggested that he had somehow traveled to Georgia, and new content was posted on a channel simply called "Daniil Orain".

 Between May 2024 and August 2024, the channel was renamed back to "1420 by Daniil Orain", and was taken over by Orain's friend, Artyom.
 In a video meant as his last one, released on July 27, 2024, titled Where I've been, Orain states, "it's not interesting to me anymore [...] and [the] opinions of Russian people do not matter. [...]
-They will be sent to the front lines regardless."
-The comments under the video revealed that many viewers suspected Orain had received pressure from the Russian government (i.e. the FSB) to discontinue his work.
+They will be sent to the front lines regardless.".

 On September 21, 2024, Orain started a livestream titled "how is the channel back on track?", where he answered questions from viewers regarding the channel and his own life.
 In it, it is revealed that Orain attempted to go to Moldova, but was denied entry because of his Russian passport.
-Orain also confirmed that he and Artyom are still in Russia.
-He noticeably dodged any questions related to the FSB, instead explaining a story about the dangers of terror—that is, terror being weaponized against the very terrorists who used it themselves.
-(Note: The anecdote was taken from To Build a Castle, by Vladimir Bukovsky, involving an accused man with three KGB officers and the resulting execution of the senior officer after the accused man played with their underlying power dynamics.)
+In the September 2024 livestream, Orain said that he and Artyom are still in Russia.
 Artyom notes that he has a contingency plan ready for them both in case their lives are threatened.